bowman-lab/diffnets/README.md

 pip install -e .

--Check that enspara was installed successfully
+*Check that enspara was installed successfully*

 cd /any/random/directory